 Recreation

 Athletics Guest Services provides a variety of services to make Game Day accessible to every Badger fan.
-See the Kohl Center Accessibility Guide and the Camp Randall Accessibility Guide for details.
+See the Facility Accessibility Guide for details on accessibility at the Kohl Center and Camp Randall.

 Department of Kinesiology offers the Adaptive Fitness and Personal Training class designed for students with permanent as well as temporary disabilities looking to improve fitness and develop a healthy or healthier lifestyle.